marko-knoebl/slides/sections/python-beginner/80-code-quality-linting-en.md

 a[0 + 3 : 1]
 ```

-## Docstrings

-Documentation that describes a function / class / module in more detail

 ## Python philosophy, Zen of Python

 Quotes from the _zen of Python_ (full text via `import this`):